Make a long-term Difference

-Making a legacy to Friends International will mean that future generations of students coming to the UK will have an opportunity to experience real friendship and hear the Christian message.
+Leaving a gift in your will means that future generations of students coming to the UK will have an opportunity to experience real friendship and hear the Christian message.

 Our desire is to care for international students and to see them grow friendships and grow in faith.
 This is why we would like to invite you to consider leaving a gift to Friends International in your will.
 Doing this can be a simple and straight forward process and, at the same time, it will have a long and lasting impact on students who come here from all over the world.

 I made the decision to include Friends International in my will because it is a charity that I’m committed to.
-I think the work’s strategic, it’s local, and it’s a great way of sharing the gospel and making disciples from all peoples.”"
+I think the work’s strategic, it’s local, and it’s a great way of sharing the gospel and making disciples from all peoples.”

 a recent legacy giver

-To write a will we suggest that you consult with a solicitor who can help you write it and sign it.
+We suggest that you consult with a solicitor who can help you write it and sign it.
 When writing a will we would encourage you to pray about it and to put your family and the ones you love first.

 If you already have a will and you would like to include Friends International in it then an amendment is easy.
 All you need is a Codicil (an official will amendment form), which you can get from your solicitor.